openworm/open-worm-analysis-toolbox/documentation/Guide for contributors.md

 Consequently, to start, in August 2013 [Jim Hokanson](https://github.com/JimHokanson) cloned the WT2 software, written in Matlab, into a repository he called ["SegWorm"](https://github.com/openworm/SegWorm).

-He took this repository as the starting point for our own code development work.
-He revised this code from Sep 2013 to Jan 2014, to speed up and clarify the code.
+He took this repository as the starting point for his code development work on behalf of OpenWorm.
+He revised this code from September 2013 to January 2014, to speed up and clarify the code.
 This revised Matlab version is available in the ["SegWormMatlabClasses"](https://github.com/JimHokanson/SegwormMatlabClasses/) repo.

-From about October 2013, [Michael Currie](https://github.com/MichaelCurrie) started to translate the SegWormMatlabClasses repository into Python so it would be fully open source.
+From October 2013, [Michael Currie](https://github.com/MichaelCurrie) started to translate Jim's SegWormMatlabClasses repository into Python so it would be fully open source.
 To this end he started the [movement_validation](https://github.com/openworm/movement_validation) repository.

 Currently only the movement_validation repository is being actively worked on.